vfridkin/satellite_table/README.md

 # Satellites

-An interactive table of satellites built with R Shiny.
+An interactive table of satellites built with [R Shiny](https://github.com/rstudio/shiny) and [reactable](https://glin.github.io/reactable/).

 The satellites are currently orbiting the Earth.